In Part I, I discussed the Delegates Lounge at the New York headquarters of the United Nations, using a 1958 account to contrast with today’s Lounge.

-Today, I’ll go back even further, to December 1952, when an article appeared in the New York Times by A.M.
+Today, I’ll go back even further, to December 1952, and an article in the New York Times by A.M.
 Rosenthal.
-Rosenthal was an award-winning, long-time journalist and senior editor at the NYT.
+Rosenthal was an award-winning, long-time journalist and senior editor of the NYT.

 The Times published a number of pieces on the Lounge in the 1950s and 60s.
 All are good but Rosenthal’s is perhaps best, given, too, its early year of appearance.

 His sharp depiction of scene and personalities is as good as being there, almost – maybe better because a top journalist notices things many will not.

 He notes that while open only three months life at the Lounge had developed into a reliable pattern.
 Some nations congregated in specific areas.
 The Americans had “squatters’ rights” on two tan couches, for example.